FAQ’s About Me

 All right, so maybe there aren’t any Frequently Asked Questions about me.

 Let me take that back.
-There are, but they’re usually, “Mommy, what’s for dinner?” or “Mrs. McGee, do I really have to turn that research paper in on Friday?”
+There are, but they’re usually, “Mom, what’s for dinner?” or “Mrs. McGee, do I really have to turn that research paper in on Friday?”
 But maybe you’re here and you’re not one of my children or one of my students.
 Maybe you just happened to type in “Krista McGee” and discovered this blog.
-Or maybe you’re looking forward to reading my book (if that’s you, you are now officially my favorite person!).
+Or maybe you just like my books (if that’s you, you are now officially my favorite person!).
 Whatever reason you may be here, scroll below and read the parts about me that interest you.
 Have any questions?
 Shoot me an e-mail!
 I’d love to hear from you.

 Where are you from?